jomyemmanuel/InfoRetrievalFromVerbalData/README.md

 # InfoRetrievalFromVerbalData - AMAL

-Hereafter everything will be referred to with above folder as base
+Hereafter everything will be referred to with below folder as base

 ```
 1)The Base folder / absolute path root =    diarize-jruby